Preprocessing-based Kinodynamic Motion Planning Framework for Intercepting Projectiles using a Robot Manipulator: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we have presented and evaluated a preprocessed kinodynamic motion planning framework for intercepting projectiles using a robot manipulator.
-We tested our overall pipeline which consists of a perception module, a planner module, and an execution module on a real-world robotic system.
-In the future, we would like to extend this work to a mobile base and intercept multiple projectiles.
+In this paper, we have presented and evaluated a preprocessing-based kinodynamic motion planning framework to intercept projectiles using a robot manipulator.
+We tested our overall pipeline, which consists of a perception module, a planner module, and an execution module on a physical system made of an ABB industrial arm and a ZED stereo camera.
+In the future, we would like to extend this work to a mobile base and intercept a sequence of projectiles separated by a short time interval.